ipfs-inactive/website/content/pages/docs/commands.md

   result.
 This is the Merkle-DAG version of modifying an object.

 SUBCOMMANDS
-  ipfs object patch append-data <root> <data>    - Append data to the data segment of a dag node. ipfs object patch add-link <root> <name> <ref> - Add a link to a given object. ipfs object patch rm-link <root> <link>        - Remove a link from an object. ipfs object patch set-data <root> <data>       - Set the data field of an ipfs object.
+  ipfs object patch add-link <root> <name> <ref> - Add a link to a given object. ipfs object patch append-data <root> <data>    - Append data to the data segment of a dag node. ipfs object patch rm-link <root> <link>        - Remove a link from an object. ipfs object patch set-data <root> <data>       - Set the data field of an IPFS object.

   Use 'ipfs object patch <subcmd> --help' for more information about each command.
 ```